arnabdey73/single-node-gitops/applications/deployment-platform/README.md

-# CloudVelocity POC Deployment Platform
+# AppDeploy POC Deployment Platform

 A proprietary, POC-grade deployment platform that provides a one-stop-shop solution for application deployment, monitoring, and management.
 Built on top of your existing GitOps infrastructure with ArgoCD and Kubernetes.